 urban environmental history, history of aquaculture, food history, oyster aquaculture, maritime environmental history, agricultural history, digital humanities, spatial history

-Matthew Morse Booker leads the fellowship program at the National Humanities Center and is Professor of History at North Carolina State University.
-At NC State he won teaching and research awards, directed the Science, Technology & Society program, co-founded the interdisciplinary Visual Narrative faculty research cluster, led an oral history archive on genetic engineering in agriculture, collaborated with faculty in Applied Ecology, Computer Science, Engineering, and Entomology, and directed graduate student dissertations from Biology and Entomology to Landscape Architecture and Public History.
-He publishes in environmental history, food history, and agricultural history.
+Matthew Morse Booker is Professor of History at North Carolina State University.
+He received teaching and research awards, directed the Science, Technology & Society program, co-founded the interdisciplinary Visual Narrative faculty research cluster, co-founded an oral history archive on genetic engineering in agriculture, collaborated with faculty in Applied Ecology, Computer Science, Design, Electrical Engineering, and Entomology, and served on graduate student committees in Biology, Design, Entomology, Forestry, History, and Public History.
+He teaches and publishes in environmental history, food history, and agricultural history.
+From 2020-2024 Booker was Vice President of the National Humanities Center where he directed the fellowship program.

 2023 conference paper